cedadev/CFAPyX/_sources/fragments.rst.txt

 .. image:: _images/FragmentChunkPartition.png
    :alt: Fragments, Chunks and Partitions example.

-The above figure shows a case where the provided Chunk scheme overlaps the Fragment scheme, and for each Dask chunk there may be multiple Fragments which contribute.
-In this case it is necessary to use another term for these array portions: a ``Partition``.
-This is now the general term for any subsection of an array within this package, meaning both ``Fragments`` and ``Chunks`` are considered to be ``Partitions``.
+The above figure shows a case where a Chunk scheme is provided, as well as the underlying Fragment structure.
+The convention within this package is to refer to any array section as a ``Partition``.
+Both ``Fragments`` and ``Chunks`` are considered to be ``Partitions``.
 A ``Partition`` can take any shape within the given ``space`` (see Terms in CFAPyX below).
+Originally it was thought that the Chunk and Fragment schemes should be allowed to overlap, and a nested Dask array could be used to handle  the various shapes and positions, but it was later shown to be much simpler to match the provided chunk structure to the existing fragment structure, so each chunk is composed of exactly one fragment.

 In CFAPyX, all Fragment/Chunk/Partition objects inherit from a generalised ``ArrayPartition`` class which defines certain Lazy behaviour.
 For the case in the figure above, CFA would create a Dask array from several ``ChunkWrapper`` objects, corresponding to each (Orange) Dask chunk.
 These ``ChunkWrapper`` instances